What is an Electrical Engineer?

 - Computer Hardware Engineer: Focuses on hardware and embedded systems, designing components like processors, memory devices, and computer networking equipment.

-- Control Systems Engineer: Develops automation and control systems used in industries like manufacturing, robotics, and aerospace to regulate machinery and processes.
+- Control Engineer: Develops automation and control systems used in industries like manufacturing, robotics, and aerospace to regulate machinery and processes.

 - Digital Design Engineer: Develops digital circuits and systems used in computing, networking, and embedded systems, often working with processors and FPGA (Field-Programmable Gate Array) technology.